oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/setup/setup.md

 10. Select **All** and **Propagate to subfolders**.
 All of the permission checkboxes should be checked.
 Click **Save** and exit the Permissions page.
     ![Folder permissions](images/user-permissions1-1.png)

-## Task 5: Connect to File Server with FTP Client
+## Task 6: Connect to File Server with FTP Client

 To access files on the File Server you will need to use an FTP Client.
 You will need to configure your FTP Client with the following:

-* File Server IP Address.
+- File Server Host/IP Address.
-* File Server Port.
+- File Server Port.
-* Your Oracle Integration username.
+- Your Oracle Integration username.
-* Your Oracle Integration password.
+- Your Oracle Integration password.

-1. To obtain the File Server IP Address and Port, select **Settings** from the left Navigation pane.
+1. To obtain the File Server Host/IP Address and Port, select **Settings** from the left Navigation pane.
 The IP and Port are located in the *IP and Port Information* section of the *Settings* page.
 2. Using your FTP Client choice, connect to the File Server using the SFTP - SSH File Transfer Protocol.
     ![Example FTP Client configuration](images/ftpclient1.png) An example configuration using FileZilla FTP Client.
 If the permissions are configured correctly, you should be able to list, read, and write files on the *Output* folder.

 You may now **proceed to the next lab**.

 ## Acknowledgements

-* **Author** - Kishore Katta, Product Management - Oracle Integration
+- **Author** - Kishore Katta, Product Management - Oracle Integration
+- **Author** - Subhani Italapuram, Oracle Integration Product Management
-* **Last Updated By/Date** - Kishore Katta - May 2022, Subhani Italapuram - Sep 2022
+- **Last Updated By/Date** - Subhani Italapuram - Sep 2024